Patent

 How long will the patent be in force?

-The lifetime of a patent lasts up to a maximum of 20 years from the date of filing.
+The lifetime lasts up to a maximum of 20 years from the date of filing.
 Renewal fees are due every year after grant.
 A patent can only be enforced once it has been granted.
 But it can be licenced/assigned/sold whilst still an application.

 How long will it take to obtain?